KENDAXA-Development/pdf-utils/Readme.md

 ## Tools for processing pdf files

+This is a small and light-weighted library for processing pdf files in python.
+One of the use-cases might be the extracrtion of pdf-annotations for ML / NLP.

-* obtaining textual and vizual content
+* obtaining textual and vizual content of pdf files
 * locating positions of words
 * fetching pdf annotations
 * adding digital layer to image-pdfs
+* re-creating a clean pdf file with annotations removed
+* creating an pdf file from images

 etc

 ## Dependencies

+Main tool for reading pdf files is the PyPDF2 library.

 Apart of pip requirement, you should have the following dependencies installed: